 Continue watching until you can tell who is the villain and who is the hero.
 How can you tell the difference?
 Is it a matter of lighting?
 Is there a difference in the framing of the shot?
 Start watching TV and movies in this way; watch for the visual story.

-The Elements of a Story
+The elements of a story

 What makes a good story?
 Every story, whether visual or not, has to contain several elements or it’s not a story.
 A story needs a main character, preferably someone we care about.
 Second, the character needs to have some kind of problem or conflict.
 Finally there has to be a resolution of that problem.

-It’s a Matter of Trust
+It’s a matter of trust

-Stirring the Pot
+Stirring the pot

 Once we establish who our characters are and we begin to trust them, we need to get to heart of the story: the conflict.
 In telling a story with visuals, this may be difficult to think through and it does require planning.
 If your goal is to tell some of your story without dialogue, angles play an important role.
 Just as having a villain look down to the camera conveys a certain mood.
 Your subject’s relationship to a person or thing also communicates ideas and feelings.
 One common scene shows the main character looking up at something, then the camera pulls out and up to show what he or she’s looking at.
 This shows a conflict.
 The visuals show the obstacle that needs to be overcome.

-The reaction shot is used in dozens of ways like a crowd applauding or laughing, a tight shot of our hero’s eyes looking angry at the villain, a bride’s mother tearing up, etc. A great reaction shot can add to your story by showing feeling.
+The reaction shot is used in dozens of ways like a crowd applauding or laughing, a tight shot of our hero’s eyes looking angrily at the villain, a bride’s mother tearing up, etc. A great reaction shot can add to your story by showing feeling.
 Of course, lighting can convey many moods as well.
 Lighting can change the mood of a scene from a happy stroll in the park to a scary, dangerous, trek through the woods.
-Same scene, same actors, just changing the lighting from high-key with little contrast to a low-key deep contrast look. [vm_ads:segment_break:5]
+Same scene, same actors, just changing the lighting from high-key with little contrast to a low-key deep contrast look.

-Visualizing Shot by Shot
+Visualizing shot by shot

 If you haven’t already thought of this, this is going to require planning out every shot of your story.
 If you are planning a completely wordless story, you will have to think differently.You will have to think in shots.
 As the camera records, think about what every scene says in the visual story.
 Visual storytelling will often rely heavily on a storyboard.
 A storyboard is a series of sketches that map out each shot.
 Don’t worry if you feel you can’t draw, it just has to make visual sense.
-The storyboard becomes the script for your visual storytelling. [vm_ads:segment_break:6]
+The storyboard becomes the script for your visual storytelling.

-Music plays a key role whenever you are telling a story without dialogue.
+Music also plays a key role whenever you are telling a story without dialogue.
 Although the concept of music and mood is a study in itself, music has a powerful effect to add to or take from the story.

 As you are looking to enhance your project, pay attention to what your music is saying.
 One last journey to the galaxy far, far away; think about how you could tell Darth Vader was near because of the dramatic Imperial March.
 It just wouldn’t be the same if this classic villain was introduced with circus music.

 Think about your choice of music carefully.
 Make sure the music conveys the right theme.
 For example, what does heroic music sound like?
 What does music do for a conflict scene?
 Watch your favorite movie and become aware of the music.
-You can learn a lot from observation. [vm_ads:segment_break:7]
+You can learn a lot from observation.

 If your goal is to create a completely wordless video or simply enhance the stories that you are already telling, become aware of the art of visual storytelling.
 Watch movies and TV with a new perspective.
 Watch how the various angles say something about what is happening in the conflict.
 Be aware of how editing and lighting plays a part.
 Become more aware of the music around you.
-Ask yourself how all of these change your mood and enhance the story. [vm_ads:segment_break:8]
+Ask yourself how all of these change your mood and enhance the story.